-A Brief History of the Oregon Student Access Commission
+A Brief History of the Office of Student Access and Completion

 Starting with helping just one student per legislator in 1959, OSAC has expanded its reach in a 50-year period to help more than 600,000 Oregon students finance their educational goals with over 650 million in grants and scholarships.
 The quest for affordable access to higher education that Mark Hatfield dreamed about over 50 years ago has been continued at OSAC through pioneering partnerships and more than 3,000 citizen volunteers, annually, and cooperative endeavors with private donors, employers, financial institutions, and nonprofit organizations committed to helping Oregon students access postsecondary education and training.

 State Senator Mark Hatfield authors bill to establish state scholarship program for students attending Oregon public and private colleges and a citizen board to administer the program.
 The bill fails, but it sparks interest in aiding Oregonians in their quest for education.